Abhishek-1Bhatt/Covid-Trends/README.md

 # covid-trends
+- This mini project has been inspired from Problem Set 1 of course Computational Thinking With Julia (Spring 2020) taught by Professor David P. Sanders and Professor Alan Edelman.
 - This repository houses a Jupyter Notebook which contains Julia code for generating various plots for visualization of Covid-19 data
 - The data is collected from https://github.com/CSSEGISandData/COVID-19 which is a repository owned by Johns Hopkins University
 - The last plot is inspired from https://aatishb.com/covidtrends